winstonwzhang/TMJPI/readme.md

 Takes testing patient features as input and outputs scores and predictions for each testing patient.

 ### Requirements:
-- All three input .csv or .xlsx files must have the same number of rows (i.e. same number of patients).
+- All four input .csv or .xlsx files must have the same number of rows (i.e. same number of patients).
-- All three input .csv or .xlsx files must have column names indicating feature names.
+- All four input .csv or .xlsx files must have column names indicating feature names.
-- All three input .csv or .xlsx files must have "patientId" as the first column indicating patient names.
+- All four input .csv or .xlsx files must have "patientId" as the first column indicating patient names.
 No "group" column or patient label column should be present.
+- The order of features in the test files must be identical to those in training inputs.

 ### Inputs:
+- [AE_path]: .csv or .xlsx file containing Articular Eminence features.
+Name of file must contain the substring "test_ae".
 - [AF_path]: .csv or .xlsx file containing Articular Fossa features.
 Name of file must contain the substring "test_af".
 - [CL_path]: .csv or .xlsx file containing Clinical features.
 Name of file must contain the substring "test_cl".
 - [CT_path]: .csv or .xlsx file containing Condyle Trabecular features.
 Name of file must contain the substring "test_ct".